 Describing himself as “not necessarily a policy person,” Moulitsas in 2006 said his main concern was to help elect more Democratic candidates.
 “We support every Democrat that runs for office,” he declared.
 That same year, Moulitsas stated: “My long-term view is about building a movement with an ability to affect media coverage and the media narrative.
 The long-term goal is a progressive governing majority.”

-In addition to his work with Daily Kos, Moulitsas is a fellow with the New Politics Institute.
-In 2008 he became a contributing columnist to Newsweek magazine, where he continues to write occasionally.
-And since January 2008 he has been a regular columnist for The Hill.
+In addition to his work with Daily Kos, Moulitsas at that time was a fellow with the New Politics Institute.
+In 2008 he became a contributing columnist to Newsweek magazine, and a regular columnist for The Hill.

 For additional information on Markos Moulitsas Zuniga, click here.

 Inside the Mind of the World’s Most Powerful Liberal Blogger

 By Jake Tapper

 June 24.
 2006

 Daily Kos Founder Enjoys Celebrity Status while Helping Obama

 By Floyd and Mary Beth Brown